reconbot/acidburn.video/cdk/README.md

 # Websocket Lambda Channel Server

-This CDK project creates a websocket server that allows clients to join channels and publish messages while they're in the channel.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This CDK project creates a websocket server similar to PUSHPIN and the GRIP protocol.
+It will make HTTP requests to your backend app in response to events (connection, disconnection and text frames).
+It manages a pub sub infrastructure so you can publish events to all connected websockets, and it has a client library for communication.

-## API
+## HTTP API

-The websocket API has the following api (ts types)

-### Incoming Messages (from clients)

-- `{ type: "join", channelId: string }` - joins their connection to a channel, you should wait for a `joinSuccess` message before sending `publish` messages
-- `{ type: "publish", data: any }` - publishes a data to the joined channel, if you're not part of a channel you'll get a `publishFailure` event, the data will show up as "messages" to other connections in a channel
-- `{ type: "ping", data?: any }` - test a connection by sending some data that will be returned on a `pong`

-### Outgoing Messages (from the server)

-- `{ type: "message", senderId: string, data: any }` - sent to everyone in a channel in response to a `publish` event. the `senderId` is a random string generated per "join" and can be used to identify senders, if someone reconnects or rejoins they will have a new `senderId`.
+The CDK stack will looks for an `TARGET_URL` env var and make post requests to this url.
+The requests will have the following events from from connected websockets;

+- OpenEvent (with connection headers)
+- CloseEvent
+- TextEvent (with text data)

+Clients can send the following events;

+- AcceptEvent (necessary response to an OpenEvent)
+- DisconnectEvent (Closes an open connection, prevents an Opening connection from opening)
+- TextEvent (Send a text event to a channel)
-- `{ type: "pong", data?: any }` - sent to a connection in response to a `ping`
+- SubscribeEvent (subscribe a connection to a channel)
-- `{ type: "joinSuccess" }` - sent when you are joined to a channel, after this message you are safe to send messages
-- `{ type: "joinFailure" }` - sent when you try to join an invalid channel
-- `{ type: "publishFailure", data: string }` - sent when you try to `publish` without joining a channel
-- `{ type: "publishSuccess" }` - sent after your `publish` has been sent to all connections in a channel
+- UnsubscribeEvent (unsubscribe a connection from a channel)

+## Client Library

+The client library will take a `Request` object and help you craft a `Response` object.
+It will also make requests to the Control API for publishing messages and disconnecting connections.

+## Behaviors and Limitations

-Due to API gateway limitations connections we can't send protocol level ping events to clients.
-Timeouts of idle connections are 10, maximum lifetime of a connection is 2 hours.
+- Due to API gateway limitations connections we can't send protocol level ping frames to clients.
+However it will respond to a ping frame with a pong.
+- Timeouts of idle connections are 10, maximum lifetime of a connection is 2 hours.
 You can use the ping/pong events as a heartbeat to keep connections alive if you desire.
+- Only text frames are supported
+- Subprotocol headers are on the open event
+- You cannot send data during the open event (API Gateway limitation we could work around it if needed)
+- You cannot send data to a connection directly (copied behavior from pushpin, needs to be evaluated)
+- You can only send a disconnect to a channel (copied behavior from pushpin, needs to be evaluated)
+- Channel membership limits are based on the lambda timeout and there is no durability around sending messages or disconnections.
+There is no enforcement of limits and it needs to be managed by your backend.
+This should be improved.
+- Close events don't support a code due to limitations of api gateway

 ## Database